-THM-GC-MS is one standard technique for the analysis of wood (11-13).
+THM-GC-MS is one standard technique for the analysis of wood that uses tetramethylammonium hydroxide as a regent and sub-pyrolysis temperatures (300-500°C) for the selective cleavage of ester and ether bonds (11-14), although pyrolysis HMDS-GC-MC is the technique most commonly used for waterlogged archaeological timbers (4).
 During thermally assisted hydrolysis and methylation, lignin is fragmented into syringyl and guaiacyl products.
-The ratio of acids to aldehydes (Ac/Als, Ac/AlG) and the ratio of overall syringyl to guaiacyl (S/G) are used as proxies for the chemical degradation of the lignin.
-An increase in the Ac/Al ratio indicates oxidative cleavage on the alkyl side chain which has been associated with WRF and some SRF (14, 15).
-The oxidation and cleavage of the $\beta$ -O-4 bond, the most common linkage in lignin, is the primary cause of increases in Ac/Al. In waterlogged wood, an increase in the Ac/Al ratio has rarely been seen, indicating that depolymerization of the lignin is not a major process in this environment (16-20).
-One proposed major limiting factor is the availability of oxygen (10, 21, 22).
+The ratio of acids to aldehydes (Ac/Al_S, Ac/Al_G) and the ratio of overall syringyl to guaiacyl (S/G) are used as proxies for the chemical degradation of the lignin.
+An increase in the Ac/Al ratio indicates oxidative cleavage on the alkyl side chain which has been associated with WRF and some SRF (15, 16).
+The oxidation and cleavage of the β -O-4 bond, the most common linkage in lignin, is the primary cause of increases in Ac/Al. In waterlogged wood, an increase in the Ac/Al ratio has rarely been seen, indicating that depolymerization of the lignin is not a major process in this environment (17-21).
+One proposed major limiting factor is the availability of oxygen (10, 22, 23).

-However, a number of reports have observed a decrease in the S/G ratio in waterlogged wood (19, 23), while others have reported no change in the ratio (24).
-A decrease in the S/G ratio can be caused by either selective removal of syringyl-rich cell walls or demethoxylation (i.e., formation of guaiacyl units) without any depolymerization of the lignin (20).
+However, a number of reports have observed a decrease in the S/G ratio in waterlogged wood (20, 24), while others have reported no change in the ratio (25).
+A decrease in the S/G ratio can be caused by either selective removal of syringyl-rich cell walls or demethoxylation (i.e., formation of guaiacyl units) without any depolymerization of the lignin (21).
 The selective removal of a syringyl-rich component (e.g., by WRF) would also produce a corresponding increase in the Ac/Al ratio whereas demethoxylation alone would not affect the Ac/Al ratio (e.g., by bacteria or SRF).

-THM-GC-MS studies of wood degradation over any timescale are scarce: a major work spanned from 8000 BP to the sixth century, but did not consider the influence of differing environments: samples were taken from marine, freshwater and above-ground environments (20).
-In a 5 year study of fungal degradation of oak, intentional, controlled fungal degradation of oak showed S/G decreased over 2 years, while Ac/Als and Ac/AlG increased over the same timescale (25).
-Pyrolysis-GC-MS studies have determined the stability of guaiacyl components of various oak species over centuries (20, 26).
+THM-GC-MS studies of wood degradation over any timescale are scarce: a major work spanned from 8000 BP to the sixth century, but did not consider the influence of differing environments: samples were taken from marine, freshwater and above-ground environments (21).
+In a 5 year study of fungal degradation of oak, intentional, controlled fungal degradation of oak showed S/G decreased over 2 years, while Ac/Al_s and Ac/Al_G increased over the same timescale (26).
+Pyrolysis-GC-MS studies have determined the stability of guaiacyl components of various oak species over centuries (21, 27).

 Our long-range study of English oak from marine environments allowed both the study of chemical changes in wet and waterlogged wood over 400 years and an assessment of the preservation of the wood chemistry of the Mary Rose after prolonged burial in a marine environment due to the application of a consolidant for conservation purposes.
 After her keel was laid in 1510, the Mary Rose sailed for over 30 years before sinking to the bottom of the Solent in 1545.
 Preserved under the seabed for over 400 years, she broke the surface in 1982 and was taken to Portsmouth Historic Dockyard for conservation.
-To compensate for the loss of wood components (typically cellulose and hemicellulose) the ship was sprayed with aqueous solutions of polyethylene glycol (PEG) following methods used on other similar projects (e.g., Vasa (27)).
+To compensate for the loss of wood components (typically cellulose and hemicellulose) the ship was sprayed with aqueous solutions of polyethylene glycol (PEG) following methods used on other similar projects (e.g., Vasa (28)).
 Two PEG solutions with differing chain lengths of PEG were used, PEG 200 followed by PEG 2000.
-Following consolidation, the ship has been drying in environmentally controlled conditions since 2013 (28, 29).
+Following consolidation, the ship has been drying in environmentally controlled conditions since 2013 (29, 30).